How to Choose an Executive Coach

 Beyond goals, consider your learning style.
 Do you respond better to challenge or support?
 Want structured frameworks and tools, or more emergent exploration?
 Prefer frequent short sessions or less frequent but longer ones?
 No universally right answer.
 But knowing your preferences helps you assess fit.

 Also consider context.
 Are you seeking coaching for yourself as an individual leader?
-Or exploring whether coaching could support your team or organization more broadly?
-Individual development coaching differs from team or organizational coaching.
-Many coaches specialize in one domain rather than working across all three.
+Or exploring whether coaching could support your team or organisation more broadly?
+Individual development coaching differs from team or organisational coaching.
+Many coaches specialise in one domain rather than working across all three.

 Making Sense of Qualifications